Susan B. Anthony Coin Value

 SBA dollars grade similarly to other clad dollar coins.
 The high points to check on the obverse are Anthony's cheekbone, the hair above her ear, and the top of her head.
 On the reverse, the eagle's breast feathers and the top of the landing gear show wear first.

 For business strikes, original cartwheel luster is the key indicator of mint state grades.
 Many SBA dollars were carelessly handled in mint bags, producing contact marks that distinguish MS-60 through MS-63 coins from the cleaner MS-64 and MS-65 examples worth meaningful premiums.
-In fact, the jump in value from MS-65 to MS-67 is significant for most dates — genuinely mark-free, well-struck examples in MS-67 are scarce across the entire series.
+The jump in value from MS-65 to MS-67 is significant for most dates — genuinely mark-free, well-struck examples in MS-67 are scarce across the entire series.

 For related coin values and precious metals pricing, see our current coin prices guide and our U.S. Silver Dollars page.
 Collectors who enjoy the SBA series often also collect Morgan Silver Dollars and precious metals.